Updated: Nov 16, 2022

-You could be entitled to employee health payments if you are an employee who has sustained a work-related accident or illness.
+You could be entitled to employee health payments if you have sustained a work-related accident or illness.
 Unfortunately, even though they are valid, employers or their insurance providers routinely reject workers' comp claims, leaving injured employees to face a complex system of appeals.
 Many applicants simply give up at that point, while others try their best to manage the system independently.

-Hiring a workers compensation attorney in Los Angeles
+Hiring a Workers Compensation Lawyers in Los Angeles

-Hiring a dedicated benefits workers' compensation attorney for employers would give you a much better chance of having the advantages you deserve.
+Hiring a dedicated benefits Los Angeles worker's compensation lawyer for employers would give you a much better chance of having the advantages you deserve.
 An attorney will consult on your behalf with the workers' comp insurer, obtain medical documentation that supports your allegation, negotiate a good settlement, and represent you at the comp hearing of the employees.

 The claims adjusters and lawyers working for the insurance firm do not look out for you, and, for dubious motives, they would not hesitate to deny your bona fide claim.
-Fortunately, a professional and competent workers' comp attorney may do many things to tip the scales in your favor.
-It's important that you get a referral to a pre-screened, reputable and experienced workers' compensation attorney from a California Bar certified referral service.
+Fortunately, a professional and competent workers' comp attorney in Los Angeles may do many things to tip the scales in your favor.

 Developing Medical, Vocational, and Other Evidence

-Perhaps the most common explanation of why workers ' comp claims are rejected is inadequate medical evidence.
-Even if your application is approved, if you have good medical evidence that supports your argument, you are more likely to receive all of the medical attention you need and all of the other benefits you deserve.
-A lawyer may assist in the production of medical evidence by:
+Perhaps the most common explanation of why workers' comp claims are rejected is inadequate medical evidence.
+Even if your application is approved, if you have good medical evidence supporting your argument, you are more likely to receive all the medical attention you need and all the other benefits you deserve.
+A top-rated workers' compensation defense lawyer may assist in the production of medical evidence by:

 Organizing medical records